Craftnsw is the home of the Society of Arts and Crafts of New South Wales

 Many of the members belong to craft guilds and are teachers or administrators of their craft and their work is held in public collections: the National Gallery, the Art Gallery of NSW and the Powerhouse Museum.

-Craft NSW has reinvented itself recently and is now a gallery in Millers Point, between The Rocks and Barangaroo where the members of the Society run the gallery.
+Craft NSW had a gallery in Millers Point, between The Rocks and Barangaroo where the members of the Society ran the gallery from 2017-2019.
+We closed our gallery at the beginning of Covid lockdowns in Sydney.

 Susan Cochrane from "OZ ARTS" magazine.